Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 ![Studio (before)](/images/posts/vendor-extensions/before.png)

 Notice that you have to provide the full vendor extension property name as well as the value in raw JSON format.
-I've seen worse, but it's not great.
+It's not great.

 Now here's what it looks like: